-In fact, I did just a few weeks ago — and I’ve been on Upwork for almost three years.
+In fact, I did just a few weeks ago — and I’ve been on Upwork for four years.

 Of course, as freelancers, we should always try our best to make our clients happy and deliver articles that they love.

 But y’all, shit happens.
-And when it does, all we can do is learn from our mistakes, pick up, and move on.
+And when it does, all we can do is fix it, learn from our mistakes, pick up, and move on.

 Communicating with clients on Upwork is somehow the easiest and hardest part of building and maintaining a freelance empire.